tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) (aka
 [VkSemaphore](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkSemaphore.html))
-is the other synchronization primitive.
-In some contexts a semaphore can be any integer value, but in a Vulkan / `gfx-hal` context they can only be "signaled" or "unsignaled".
+is the other synchronization primitive that we deal with.
+In some contexts (eg:
+`winapi`) a semaphore can be any integer value, but in a Vulkan / `gfx-hal` context they can only be "signaled" or "unsignaled".

 The big difference between a fence and a semaphore is that semaphores are for GPU to GPU synchronization.
 When once part of a graphics pipeline (such as